 As the weavers like to say, “from the land comes the cloth”.
 The influence of the landscape and its people is such, that each Harris Tweed design is an intimate window to the colours of the barren archipelago, the beauty of the vistas and the personality of the islanders.

 One of the most interesting facts about Harris Tweed, is that every single piece of cloth is handwoven by a weaver in his or her home’s shed.
 Harris Tweed weavers are all self employed and can decide between weaving their own tweed designs (so called “independent weavers”), or those from the tweed mills.
 Either way, all these tweeds are woven in a manual loom that is always located at the weaver’s home.

-There are about 200 weavers living in the Isle of Harris and Lewis in charge of operating the looms.
-They are all self-employed and work at their homes in their weaving sheds, where they may create as many as four metres of tweed per hour.
+There are about 200 weavers living in the Outer Hebrides in charge of operating the looms.
+A weaver can create as many as four metres of tweed per hour by using their looms.